axonweb3/axon-docs/docs/devops/hardfork.md

    }
    ```

-   `height: 6` indicates that the nodes are producing blocks normally.
-Querying with `axon_getHardforkInfo` and receiving `"result": {}` implies that hardfork is disabled.

-3. Enable hardfork
+### 3. Enable hardfork

-      [`hardfork.sh`](https://github.com/axonweb3/axon-hardfork-test/blob/5c9c172cc1ed1dff544f7e092f7052c314030c1d/hardfork.sh) enables the hardfork by [default after 30 blocks](https://github.com/axonweb3/axon-hardfork-test/blob/5c9c172cc1ed1dff544f7e092f7052c314030c1d/hardfork.sh#L18).
+Use the [`hardfork.sh`](https://github.com/axonweb3/axon-hardfork-test/blob/5c9c172cc1ed1dff544f7e092f7052c314030c1d/hardfork.sh) script to activate the hardfork, [after 30 blocks by default](https://github.com/axonweb3/axon-hardfork-test/blob/5c9c172cc1ed1dff544f7e092f7052c314030c1d/hardfork.sh#L18).

-      `hardfork.sh`  first kills all nodes.
-While the nodes are stopped, it executes `hardfork -c` to specify the `hardfork-start-number`.
-The nodes are then restarted.
-After startup, the status of `Andromeda` can be checked using `axon_getHardforkInfo`, and the expected status value should be `determined`.
+The `hardfork.sh` first halts all nodes, then executes `hardfork -c` to specify the `hardfork-start-number` to restart the nodes.
+After restarting, you can check the status of `Andromeda` with `axon_getHardforkInfo`, where the expected status value is `determined`.

       ```bash
       bash hardfork.sh $your_workspace/axon